canonical/platform-engineering-docs/engineering-practices/charm-development/charm-publication.md

 Though this might differ for certain cases, for the large part we should follow the same practices.

-Below is the summary of guidance, more details can be found in the approved spec:
+Below is the summary of guidance, and more details can be found in the approved spec:

 1. Workloadless charms will be initially published to track “1”, which will increase whenever a breaking change is added.